AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 It's immediately clear that this hash is way more complex than the raw SHA-1 hash we saw earlier.
 There are two reasons for that.
 First, it's a different hash algorithm, a more modern one designed to be harder than SHA-1 to crack.
 "Harder" means that it takes longer to compute a resulting value given some input, and thus slows attackers down.
 Second, it's been further complicated by a small amount of extra input, called *salt* (yes, from the expression, "salt to taste").
 The salt makes *this* hash different from all other hashes that were given the same, original "unsalted" input.
 Thankfully, none of this need matter much to us, since `john` already knows how to recognize and deal with salted hashes.

 > :beginner: For the curious, the salt for this hash is `ge7W6aVQ`.
 You can read it, plain as day, near the start of the second field in the `shadow` database.
-See the [Hash string formats](#hash-string-formats) and [Salted versus unsalted hashes](#salted-versus-unsalted-hashes) sections, below, if you're curious.
+See the [Hash string formats](#hash-string-formats) and [Salted versus unsalted hashes](#salted-versus-unsalted-hashes) sections, below, for more details if you're curious.

 Now that we know where the hashes actually are, and that they are conveniently enough already in files that match the structure `john` expects, we can just point `john` at them to get cracking, right?
 Well, almost.
 Let's do that with what we've got so far and see what happens.